-11. Takes note of the report of the Working Group on Space and Global Health on the work conducted under its multi-year workplan, as finalized at the fifty-ninth session of the Scientific and Technical Subcommittee, and notes that the report provides an important source of information and useful guidance for advancing the use of space science and technology for global health for spacefaring nations and emerging space nations, as appropriate;
+provides an important source of information and useful guidance for advancing the use of space science and technology for global health for spacefaring nations and emerging space nations, as appropriate;

-12. Recalls with satisfaction the establishment of the Space and Global Health Platform, based in Geneva, welcomes the work of the Space and Global Health Network, and requests the Office for Outer Space Affairs to strengthen, within existing resources, capacity-building and networking in Africa, Asia and the Pacific and Latin America and the Caribbean, through regional technical cooperation projects, and to support field projects for strengthening collaboration between the space and global health sectors as an efficient strategy for making better use of space science and technology for access to global health for beneficiary States and taking better advantage of opportunities offered by bilateral or multilateral collaboration, as mandated by the General Assembly in its resolution 77/120;

-13. Takes note of the report of the Working Group on the Use of Nuclear Power Sources in Outer Space on the work conducted under its multi-year workplan, as finalized at the sixtieth session of the Scientific and Technical Subcommittee, and notes with satisfaction the new five-year workplan of the Working Group;

-14. Reiterates the importance of information-sharing in discovering, monitoring and physically characterizing potentially hazardous near-Earth objects to ensure that all countries, in particular developing countries with limited capacity for predicting and mitigating a near-Earth object impact, are aware of potential threats,
+- 15. Recalls with satisfaction the establishment of the Space and Global Health Platform, based in Geneva, welcomes the progress in the work of the Space and Global Health Network, 22 and requests the Office for Outer Space Affairs to strengthen capacity-building and networking in Africa, Asia and the Pacific and Latin America and the Caribbean, through regional technical cooperation projects, and to support field projects for strengthening collaboration between the space and global health sectors as an efficient strategy for making better use of space science and technology for access to global health for beneficiary States and taking better advantage of opportunities offered by bilateral or multilateral collaboration, as mandated by the General Assembly in its resolution 77/120; - 16.
+Takes note of the report of the Working Group on the Use of Nuclear Power Sources in Outer Space on the work conducted under its multi-year workplan,23 as finalized at the sixtieth session of the Scientific and Technical Subcommittee, and notes with satisfaction the work under the five-year workplan of the Working Group;24 - 17.
+Reiterates the importance of information-sharing in discovering, monitoring and physically characterizing potentially hazardous near-Earth objects to ensure that all countries, in particular developing countries with limited capacity for predicting and mitigating a near-Earth object impact, are aware of potential threats, emphasizes the need for capacity-building for effective emergency response and disaster management in the event of a near-Earth object impact, and notes with satisfaction the work carried out by the International Asteroid Warning Network and the Space Mission Planning Advisory Group to strengthen international cooperation to mitigate the potential threat posed by near-Earth objects, with the support of the Office, serving as the permanent secretariat of the Advisory Group;25 - 18.
+Recalls with satisfaction the adoption by the Committee of the preamble and 21 Guidelines for the Long-term Sustainability of Outer Space Activities, as contained in annex II to the report of the Committee on its sixty-second session, 26 and the work, under a five-year workplan, of the Working Group on the Long-term Sustainability of Outer Space Activities of the Scientific and Technical Subcommittee of the Committee, notes that the Committee encouraged States and international intergovernmental organizations to voluntarily take measures to ensure that the Guidelines were implemented to the greatest extent feasible and practicable, and emphasizes that the Committee serves as the principal forum for continued institutionalized dialogue on issues related to the implementation and review of the Guidelines; - 19.
+Notes with appreciation that some Member States are already implementing space debris mitigation measures on a voluntary basis, through national mechanisms and consistent with the Space Debris Mitigation Guidelines of the Inter-Agency Space Debris Coordination Committee and with the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, 27 endorsed by the General Assembly in its resolution 62/217, and invites other States

-&lt;sup>12 A/AC.105/C.2/112.
+22 Official Records of the General Assembly, Seventy-ninth Session, Supplement No. 20 (A/79/20), paras.
+162-165.

+23 A/AC.105/C.1/124.